00Hrs

-Every homeowner has the same fear before a renovation: "What if I spend thousands and hate the result?"
-This fear is not irrational.
+That matters because renovation is the most expensive guess most people ever make.
 The average kitchen renovation costs €8,000-€25,000.
 The average bathroom costs €5,000-€15,000.
 And the number one regret among homeowners who renovate?
 "It looked different than I imagined."

-This guide shows you how to visualize every type of home renovation with AI, room by room, with real before-and-after examples.
+This guide shows you how to visualize every type of home renovation with AI, room by room, with real before-and-after examples generated from real apartment photos.

 Why You Should Always Visualize Before You Renovate